History of the Sportster

 Performance of a Harley-Davidson Sportster

-The Sportster ticks a lot of boxes as an all-rounder which makes it versatile and accessible to a wider audience.
+The Sportster ticks a lot of boxes as a versatile all-rounder which makes it accessible to a wider audience.
 Harley-Davidson motorcycles aren't always recognised for their performance but the Sportster has a history of achievements.
-The bike was the first made by Harley-Davidson to compete with top-performing sports bikes at the time such as the Bonneville.

 1983 was the year of the XR-1000, a Harley Sportster well-known for its performance and power.
 The Daytona BOTT race in 1983 saw a bike nicknamed 'Lucifer's Hammer' take first place on the podium - it was an XR-1000 built for racing.